 The Clatsop County Comprehensive Plan has two parts: a Countywide Plan and six Community Plans.
 The Countywide Plan deals with state goals and programs of Countywide concerns such as the economy.
 Each Community Plan is an amplification of many of the County-wide policies which address specific concerns of the area.
-The Community Plans also addressed items not covered in the Countywide Plan because of an item's uniqueness to this particular area.
+The Community Plans plans also addressed items not covered in the Countywide Plan because of an item's uniqueness to this a particular area.

 The original Elsie-Jewell Community Plan was adopted on July 23, 1980 (Ordinance 80-07).
-This plan, along with the community plan for each of the other five planning areas in Clatsop County is broken down into landscape units.
-Goals, objectives, policies and/or recommendations are provided for each of the landscape units.
+This plan, along with the community plan for each of the other five five other planning areas in Clatsop County is broken down into landscape units.
+Goals, objectives, policies and/or recommendations are provided for each of the landscape units, specific to the Elsie-Jewell Planning Area.
 Additional sections in each community plan also include specific policies for the planning area related to the 18 statewide planning goals.
 Since originally adopted, the Elsie-Jewell Community Plan has been amended several times: